 Ten percent of all vegetation that was grown for food or profit was required to be given to God.

 “And concerning the tithe of the herd, or of the flock, even of whatsoever passeth under the rod, the tenth shall be holy unto the LORD.”
 (Lev 27:32) KJV

-Of the herds of the children of Israel one tenth of all of the animals were to be given to God.
-This tithe was for the maintenance of the Levites that they might attend to the work of God in the tabernacle.
+Of the herds of the children of Israel, one tenth of all of the animals were to be given to God.
+This tithe was for the maintenance of the Levites so that they might attend to the work of God in the Tabernacle.